HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 #.
 Objects stored in the system are identified by a key (a string value)
 #.
 The object storage system maintains metadata about each object (see next section)
 #.
-They are not natively POSIX complient (e.g. there is no way to append to a storage object)
+They are not natively POSIX compliant (e.g. there is no way to append to a storage object)
 #.
 Objects are transparently (to the client) replicated in multiple storage devices for redundancy
 #.
 Latency is high compared to storage on local disk, but aggregate throughput is potentially much higher
 #.
 Keys and Objects live in a "bucket".
 Permissions to access objects are defined at the bucket level